 While Asian-Americans are used as an example in the above discussion, that is purely down to available data, and discrimination against all minority groups remains a problem.
 In fact, it appears that this attitude towards prestigious universities is misplaced anyway, as only a small proportion of successful CEOs have attended an Ivy League school.

 Preferences about education aside, workplace discrimination is the real issue here.
-Just as your race, skin colour, religion, age, and other characteristics should not make you a target for discriminatory behaviour, nor should your alma mater protect you from it.
-The answer is to tackle this discrimination, not attempt to appease those who are likely to behave in such away.
+Just as your race, skin color, religion, age, and other characteristics should not make you a target for discriminatory behavior, nor should your alma mater protect you from it.
+The answer is to tackle this discrimination, not attempt to appease those who are likely to behave in such a way.

-If you have experienced discriminatory behaviour of any kind, you will be familiar with the impact it can have on both your working and private lives.
-You do not need to accept this behaviour and, if your employer is unable or unwilling to tackle the problem, a Los Angeles discrimination attorney from the Kaufman Law Firm is ready to act on your behalf.
+If you have experienced discriminatory behavior of any kind, you will be familiar with the impact it can have on both your working and private lives.
+You do not need to accept this behavior and, if your employer is unable or unwilling to tackle the problem, a Los Angeles discrimination attorney from The Kaufman Law Firm is ready to act on your behalf.

 Racial discrimination in the workplace can take two forms:

-Handling discrimination cases since 1993 means that the legal team at the Kaufman Law Group are highly-qualified to act on your behalf.
+Handling discrimination cases since 1993 means that the legal team at The Kaufman Law Group is highly-qualified to act on your behalf.
 To schedule an initial consultation, and find out exactly how a Los Angeles discrimination attorney could help you, call us today on 310-981-3404.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.